Silgi

 The client sends a request with a path and optional input:

-If the procedure fails, the server sends an error:
+If the procedure fails or the path does not exist, the server sends an error:

-For procedures defined with s.subscription(), the server sends multiple data messages followed by a done signal:
+For subscription procedures, the server sends multiple data messages followed by a done signal:

 { "id": "3", "data": { "count": 5 } }